 - Develop an enthusiasm and enjoyment of scientific learning and discovery, thus increasing their cultural capital and raising their aspirations to take the next steps in their learning and consider careers in STEM.

 The geography curriculum is clearly sequenced so that each year group, pupils’ understanding of the wider world expands – KS1 focus on Britain and the Polar regions, LKS2 expand to include Europe and Africa, with UPKS2 expanding further to study the Americas and the wider world.
 We build on the successful diversity of the children, promoting children’s interest in the diversity of the world, its natural resources, human environments and its people.
 Children study the world’s key physical and human processes, inspiring their curiosity in the world around them.
 The curriculum is topic based, and along with history, takes an enquiry based approach, developing transferable skills for their education and the world beyond.
+History:

 The history curriculum has been sequenced to complement the increasing geographical understanding of the pupils.
 Topics are chosen carefully to give students a deep understanding of the era, whilst building a secure chronological understanding over the key stages.
 Children develop both substantive and disciplinary knowledge, not only gaining insight into historical periods, but developing an appreciation of history as a field of study and how historians’ views can change.
 Children can build and recall learning from earlier years, deepening their understanding of how historical periods fit together – an example of this is the Year 5 study of the Anglo-Saxons, completing the journey from Roman Britain to Edward the Confessor, building and developing on the knowledge skills and understanding acquired in Year 3 (Romans and Celts) and Year 4 (Vikings).